apache/accumulo-website/_docs-2/getting-started/quickstart.md

 2. Run Accumulo processes as services using `accumulo-service` which uses `accumulo` command but backgrounds processes, redirects stderr/stdout and manages pid files.
-   Useful if you are using a cluster management tool (i.e Ansible, Salt, etc).
+   Useful if you are using a cluster management tool (i.e. Ansible, Salt, etc).

 2. Run an Accumulo cluster on one or more nodes using `accumulo-cluster` (which uses `accumulo-service` to run services).
 Useful for local development and